BioSIM-Research-Group/vmdStore/README.md

 ## Installation
 1. You can install VMD Store through the Tk Console on VMD:

-   This installation can be used on every machine running VMD 1.9.3 or later.
+   This installation process can be used on every machine running VMD 1.9.3 or later.

    a.
 Download and unpack the installer: